-[1] We acknowledge our adherence to established treaties and enactments under the Convention.
+[1] We acknowledge our adherence to established treaties and enactments under the Convention, both which we have endorsed in the past and which we will endorse in the future.
 We confirm our commitments under Copenhagen Accord and future endorsed protocols of the Convention.
 We do this in a joint effort to preserve worldwide climate by means of climate change management.

-[2] We understand that planet-wide reduction of greenhouse gas (GHG) emissions requires us to temporarily forgo certain economic liberties in a necessary process of averting irreversible degradation of world climate.
+[2] We understand that planet-wide reduction of greenhouse gas (GHG) emissions requires us to temporarily forgo certain economic liberties directly associated with unrestricted environmental pollution, in a necessary process of averting irreversible degradation of world climate.
 We seek to minimize this economic burden on every nation in a way that preserves the ability to fully exercise human rights and the potency to efficiently mitigate harmful climate change at the same time.